Concerning Network Adequacy and Continuity of Care Requirements for ACA-Compliant Health Benefit Plans

 H. “Primary care provider” or “PCP” means, for the purposes of this regulation, a participating health care professional designated by the carrier to supervise, coordinate or provide initial care or continuing care to a covered person, and who may be required by the carrier to initiate a referral for specialty care and maintain supervision of health care services rendered to the covered person.
 For the purposes of network adequacy measurements, PCPs for adults and children include physicians (pediatrics, general practice, family medicine, internal medicine, geriatrics, obstetrics/gynecology) and physician assistants and nurse practitioners supervised by, or collaborating with, a primary care physician.

-I. “Serious acute health condition, chronic health condition, or life limiting illness” means, for the purpose of this regulation, a disease or health condition requiring complex on going care which the covered person is currently receiving, including, but not limited to, chemotherapy, post operative visits or radiation therapy.
+I. “Serious acute health condition, chronic health condition, or life-limiting illness” means, for the purpose of this regulation, a disease or health condition requiring complex on-going care which the covered person is currently receiving, including, but not limited to, chemotherapy, post-operative visits or radiation therapy.

-Section 5 Network Adequacy Continuity of Care Requirements
+Section 5 Continuity of Care Requirements

 Termination